joejordan/breeze-react-template/README.md

-# Vite React Frontend Starter Template
+# Breeze React Starter Template

 A simple and fast frontend starter template with delicious defaults.